fonziemedia/node-cloud/README.md

 > docker run -i -p 3000:3000 -t nodeserver-run

 We now have exactly the same application running inside a docker container but this docker container is significantly smaller and it's been optimised to run in production environments.

+## Tagging and version control

+So far our images have been tagged with 'latest' by default.

+We should use a major, minor, fix versioning convention to tag our images i.e 1.0.0

+We use the 'docker tag' command to tag our images.
+Let's give our run image a version of 1.0.0:

+> docker tag nodeserver-run nodeserver:1.0.0
+> if you run 'docker images' again you'll see the image id is exactly the same as our nodeserver-run image.
+Our tag is actually just a tag that points to the same image.

+### Publishing to docker.hub

+Use 'docker login' to log in to docker hub on the command line

+We will need to rename our image to have the name and the tag of the image to match our username, so we'll need to re-reun our docker tag:

+> docker tag nodeserver-run 11914901/nodeserver:1.0.0

+Now we can use docker push to push our image to docker.hub:

+> docker push 11914901/nodeserver:1.0.0
+> Our image will now be hosted and available to other people with access to your namespace to use.

+## Usefull commands

+Delete a local image:

+> docker rmi [imagename]

+Pull from docker.hub:

+> docker pull [imagename]

+Push to docker.hub:

+> docker login ;
+> docker push [imagename]

+Run an image:

+> docker run -i -p 3000:3000 -t [imagename]

+Build an image from a docker file:

+> docker build -t [imagename] -f [Dockerfilename] .

+To see all local images/tags:

+> docker images